Code-Institute-Submissions/MS1-Portfolio-4/README.md

 6. Once you go to the work section you can find the different projects, if you hover over the projects you can see a description with the title highlighted making it easy to click, which will take you to the site of that specific project, and you will be able to see more images and get more information about it.

 7. The user can also scroll to the bottom of any page on the site to locate  social media links in the footer.

+8. Contact form wont allow you to send a message if all the fields are proerply filled.

 ### Further Testing